The Premier Employee Healthcare Benefits Benchmarking Tool

 – Save and share a quick snapshot of only what is most relevant.

 Unlimited.
 Scalable.
-2,500+ firms to compared against.
-Quickly model the key drivers, in dollars and percentiles, for clients and prospects.
-All on one page.
+Data include 2,500+ firms.
+Model the key drivers in under 2 minutes, in dollars and percentiles, for clients and prospects.
+All in one page.

-How often is the data refreshed?
 Once per year for Kaiser data; employer data is loaded periodically.
 Latest version is effective April 2021.